ali-vayani/ali-vayani/README.md

 # 💫 About Me
 <div align="center">
-  I'm a sophomore studying computer science at UT Austin.
+  I'm a student studying computer science at UT Austin.
 I love the limitless opportunities to impact others in the software space.
 There’s so much room to bring good while building things you love!<br>
 </div>

 ## 🚀 What I'm Up To